 As agriculture worldwide is affected by globalization, it becomes increasingly important to foster and sustain plant pathological research and extension on a global scale.
-In fact, some U.S. land grant universities are now aiming to become “world grant” universities, taking international outreach to a different level.
 It is therefore important that today’s plant pathologists find opportunities to establish collaborations and share intellectual resources.

 That is why the Office of International Programs launched the "OIP Global Experience," a program aimed at helping APS plant pathologists work with scientists and extension personnel in developing countries in training and outreach efforts.
 Funds garnered by the OIP will be used to support graduate students, post-doctoral associates, faculty, and staff in conducting short courses, workshops or training programs in collaboration with a host country cooperating institution.
 Development of outreach and extension materials as well as demonstration of diagnostic tools will also be supported by this program.
-Up to $3,000 ($4,000 for teams) will be available initially to successful applicants to support travel and training material costs.
+Up to $1500 will be available initially to successful applicants to support travel and training material costs.
 Funds to be used within 12 months of notification of being a recipient of award.
 Depending on the level of interest and available funding, funded amounts may increase in the future.
-Applications are due December 3, 2012.

 Please note: The APS Office of International Programs charges no fees to manage its awards, and therefore requests that all awards are accepted with the understanding that overhead charges by awardee institutions will not be assessed.

 Get ALL the Latest Updates for ICPP2018: PLANT HEALTH IN A GLOBAL ECONOMY.
 Follow APS!